 Financial assets at FVPL are subsequently measured at fair value.
-Net gain or losses including any foreign exchange gains and losses, are recognised in profit or loss in 'Net gain from investments carried at FVPL' in the statement of profit or loss and other comprehensive income.
+Net gain or losses including any foreign exchange gains and losses, are recognised in statement of income in 'Net gain from investments carried at FVPL' in the statement of income and other comprehensive income.